plushexe351/plushexe351/README.md

 ### Tech Stack

-- Whatever the Internet throws at me
+- Whatever the Internet throws at me.

 ---